 FOURTH WALL BREAKS

-Are wall breaks right for my project?
+Are wall breaks right for your project?

 Every project lands somewhere on the spectrum of realism vs. formalism.

-Breaking the fourth wall pushes your project further toward formalism.
+Breaking the 4th wall pushes your project further toward formalism.
 That’s because realism requires a slightly heavier willing suspension of disbelief.
 It may seem contradictory, but your project will actually lose some sense of realism when you break the fourth wall.

-How real do I want my project to be?
+Ask yourself: How real do I want my project to be?